bendrissou/glade-replication/README.md

 You can substitute `xml` with the name of the grammar you want to evaluate.

-To collect statistics of the learned grammar, i.e., number of non-terminals, rules, and terminals, run:
+To collect statistics of both source and synthesized grammars for a given subject, i.e., number of non-terminals, rules, and terminals, run:

     $ python3 analyze-grammar.py xml